furrtek/SiliconRE/Konami/054000/README.md

 # Konami 054000

-Nec CMOS-5 gate array (6 transistor cells)
+ * Manufacturer: NEC
+ * Type: CMOS-5 gate array, 6-transistor BCs
+ * Die markings: 65025-060
+ * Function: Collision detection / Security
+ * Used in: Thunder Cross 2, Bells & Whistles, Gaiapolis, Bucky O'Hare, Lethal Enforcers, Vendetta

 Gets loaded with 18 bytes, replies with a single bit.
 Unused registers are unmapped.
 No reset signal so initial state may be random.

-Both X and Y parts use exactly the same logic, the results are ORed together.
+Both X and Y parts use exactly the same logic, the result of both are ORed together.

 Cell_3d is the top two BCs of a 8-bit latch, some traces are wrong !
 For illustration only.
 See pictures of paper notes.